 Within an hour or two of taking it, I felt more calm and focused than I had in a long time.
 The crippling anxiety I was experiencing simply washed away and I was incredibly productive for the rest of the day.

 Like phenylpiracetam, I find that fasoracetam works best when only taken one or two days a week.
-I usually take anywhere from 20 to 40 milligrams, once or sometimes twice, a few hours apart.
+I usually take anywhere from 20-40 milligrams once in the morning and sometimes again in the afternoon, a few hours apart.
 It stacks well with caffeine and other stimulating nootropics.

 You can learn more about it here: Fasoracetam – An Anxiety-Reducing Nootropic.